 Because prices are tied directly to wholesale, Agile can deliver very low rates when renewables are abundant, and occasionally even negative prices (“plunge pricing”), while a built-in price cap safeguard protects against extreme spikes.

-If you’d like to see how the math works, we’ve written a step-by-step guide showing how wholesale prices can be derived from Agile rates — read the wholesale pricing explainer here.
+If you’d like to see how the math works, we’ve written a step-by-step guide showing how wholesale prices can be derived from Agile rates.
+You can read the wholesale pricing explainer here.

 Take caution though as the wholesale market can be volatile with wild price swings, so please carefully read the warnings on the Octopus Energy website regarding this tariff.